Saturday, June 23, 2012

 4.578 out of 5.00 (average of 8 ratings)

-Quotable: “No one did more to integrate the various genres of American music than Ray Charles.” – Josh Tyrangiel and Alan Light, Time magazine
+“No one did more to integrate the various genres of American music than Ray Charles.” – Josh Tyrangiel and Alan Light, Time magazine

-Awards: (Click on award to learn more).
+(Click on award to learn more).

 About the Album:

 June 23, 1962: “I Can’t Stop Loving You” was sitting atop the Billboard Hot 100 for a fourth week when its parent album, Modern Sounds in Country and Western Music, followed suit and topped the Billboard album chart.
 It remained there for 14 weeks, becoming one of the top 100 biggest U.S. #1 albums.
-It “became one of the best-selling albums recorded by a black musician of the time;” WK
+It “became one of the best-selling albums recorded by a black musician of the time.”
+WK

 While the album proved its commercial and critical clout, it was initially a risky proposition.
 In the ‘50s, middle-of-the-road white artists like Pat Boone sanitized popular R&B tunes, like Fats Domino’s “Ain’t That a Shame”, for white audiences.
 Artists like Elvis Presley had blended R&B and country.
 However, it was a test of the waters to see if white audiences would accept a black R&B artist covering country tunes, especially during a time of racial tension in the United States.

 “Not content with inventing modern soul, Ray Charles couldn’t resist a crack at country,” BL even if he “put his pop career in jeopardy by bringing his unique flavor to country and western standards.”
-CS “Veering far from the 1959 single that made him a star, ‘What I’d Say (Parts I and II),’ Charles opted for the Hank Williams tune Hey, Good Lookin’ as his follow-up.
+RV “Veering far from the 1959 single that made him a star, ‘What I’d Say (Parts I and II),’ Charles opted for the Hank Williams tune Hey, Good Lookin’ as his follow-up.
 Charles retains Williams’ lyrics and basic melody, but infuses it with blaring brass to give it a big band sound.”
-CS
+RV

 Charles’ idea to record an album’s worth of country music was met with generally negative feedback from his peers and the executives at ABC-Paramount.
 He’d landed a lucrative deal with them in 1959 when he jumped ship from Atlantic Records.
 Now he was testing just how much artistic freedom they would afford him.
 He became one of the first African-Americans to exercise such control over his own recording career.